 Curbstops shall be ball style for all sizes and be no-lead brass certified to NSF-61 standard.
 Valves will have a minimum working pressure of 150 PSI and have a full bore ball.
 Approved manufacturers are Mueller 300, Cambridge 202NL & Ford B44NL.
-Curb stop boxes shall be Mueller type H-10306 - H-10334 or iii) Couplings and Adapters

-Clow Model No. VSP1 and VSP2.
+Curb stop boxes shall be Mueller type H-10306 - H-10334 or Clow Model No. VSP1 and VSP2.
 Service boxes shall have type 304 stainless steel rods and stainless steel cotter pins.